 - A. Overtime pay shall be earned at time and one-half for all hours.
 The employee may elect to earn compensatory time off, at one and one-half time, in lieu of overtime pay.
+For shifts that exceed 12 hours, employees will be paid double time or earn compensatory time off at double time rate.
 Overtime must be paid at the time it is worked or accrued as compensatory time.
 Accrued compensatory time will not be paid off in lump sum except at termination and only for those hours on the official payroll records. - B. Paid leave time; which encompasses holiday, vacation, sick, and compensatory time; shall not be considered hours worked for the computation of overtime. - C. Any employee who works overtime in excess of three and one-half (31⁄2) hours, provided that employee has worked eight (8) hours in addition to the three and one-half (31⁄2) hours, will be entitled to have a meal at the expense of the City or be entitled to go home and eat, which will be at the discretion of the supervisor in charge.